Thuynh808/Breach-Tracker/README.md

 - **ALB**: `Internal` Application Load Balancer routes traffic securely to `ECS` tasks within `private` subnets
 - **API Gateway**: Public API interface integrated with ALB via VPC Link for secure communication between `public` and `private` subnets
 - **VPC Link**: Bridges the `API Gateway` with the internal `ALB` to secure traffic routing from the public API to private resources
-- **Terraform**: Manages infrastructure as code, automating the provisioning of AWS resources
-- **Ansible**: Automate environment setup with packages and dependencies along with `ECR` repository creation
 - **Security & IAM**: Configured `security groups` for traffic control and `IAM` roles to ensure appropriate permissions for ECS, ALB, and API Gateway interactions

 ## Versions